Community partnerships allow us to better serve youth and their families

 During this time, Hailey continued to help Genevieve get used to the idea of having a new baby sister and helping her parents take care of her.
 When Hailey brought all the new baby items to the house, she sat down with Genevieve and her little sister and talked about each item together.
 The girls were thrilled to be involved and felt more prepared for the changes that were coming.

-In August, Genesis’s family welcomed a new baby girl to the world.
-Hailey said it was “the closest I have ever been to a baby being born.
+When Genevieve’s family welcomed a new baby girl to the world, Hailey said it was “the closest I have ever been to a baby being born.
 It was the first time I had ever seen a baby so small.”
 But the baby bliss didn’t last too long once the baby started getting so much attention.
 Genevieve was sad that the baby always cried and her mom was so busy feeding her.

 “Learning moments never end when you are with kids,” said Hailey.
 As an older sibling herself, Hailey could relate to Genevieve feeling left out.
 “I am open with Genevieve about my life as an older sister, and I see that it helps her understand her relationship with her siblings.”

 While Genevieve is still figuring out life with two younger sisters, Hailey is glad to support both Genevieve and her family.
-The best thing about the relationships we build in our village is that they are ongoing.
+The best thing about the relationships we build is that they are ongoing.
 If Maria needs more supplies, Friends–Seattle and WestSide Baby will still be there.